DORA · DORA Article 28 RoI · NIS2 · Basel III OR · FAIR-based Quantification · European-built

 "This is a High risk on our heat map."

 Subjective.
+Fragmented.
 Indefensible.
-Means different things to different people.
 Fails DORA, Basel III, and NIS2 regulatory scrutiny.

 After — AIQ Suite